Tortricinae

 (NCBI-index: 1.101060)

 The forewing of the Dark-barred Tortrix (Syndemis musculana) is grey-white, silver-grey to grey-brown, and sparsely speckled.
-From the center of the dorsum a dark brown sometimes black median band tapers towards the costa.
-A dark small spot can be seen along the costa close to the apex.
+From the centre of the dorsum, a dark brown, sometimes black, median band tapers towards the costa.
+A dark spot can be seen along the costa close to the apex.
 The intensity of the markers varies widely.
-The flying period in one generation is from the end of April to the middle of July and the wingspan is 15-22mm.
-The larvae feed in a rolled or folded leaf.
-Host plant: Bog-myrtle, Bramble, Oak, and Birch.
+The flying period in one generation is from the end of April to the middle of July, and the wingspan is 15-22 mm.
+The larvae feed on a rolled or folded leaf.
+Host plant: Bog-myrtle, Bramble, Oak, Birch.
 Dutch name: Struikbladroller.
 Frisian name:

 Flying period: